lsst-sqre/sqr-006/index.rst

 The documentation for a package should also be independently buildable by a developer, locally.
 Although broken cross-package links are inevitable with local builds, such local builds are critical for the productivity of documentation writers.

-The product's doc repo is a Sphinx project produces the coherent documentation structure for a Stack product itself, such as ``lsst_apps`` or ``qserv``.
+The product's doc repo is a Sphinx project that produces the coherent documentation structure for a Stack product itself, such as ``lsst_apps`` or ``qserv``.
-It establishes the overall table of contents that links into package documentation, and also contains its own content that applies at a stack product level.
+It establishes the overall table of contents that links into package documentation, and also contains its own content that applies at a Stack product level.
 The product doc repo, in fact, is the lone Sphinx project seen by the Sphinx builder; content from each package is linked at compile time into the umbrella documentation repo.

-The product's doc repo is not distributed Eups to end-users, so it is not an Eups package.
+The product's doc repo is not distributed by Eups to end-users, so it is not an Eups package.
 Instead, Eups tags for releases are mapped to branch names in the product doc repo.

 .. _doc-source-pkg-organization: